2022 Building Code update

 This date strikes a balance between addressing the concerns raised by the sector, alignment with Australia’s changes, and expectations arising from previous decisions from MBIE.

-The amendments to Acceptable Solution G12/AS1 will be published in November 2024, and will include the extended transition period end dates, a definition of ‘lead free’ and minor editorial changes.
+The amendments to Acceptable Solution G12/AS1 were published on 1 November 2024, and include the extended transition period end dates, a definition of ‘lead free’ and minor editorial changes.

 Water temperatures